Owl-Domain/CommandLine/readme.md

 }
 ```

-> [!WARNING]
+> [!TIP]
-> Currently, the default implementation for the name extractor only supports `camelCasing`
-> and `PascalCasing` for the properties, parameters and methods.
+> The default name extractor can work with a variety of different naming styles, such as
+> pascal case, camel case, kebab case, snake case, including a variety of capitalisations,
+> __however__, all of the resulting names will always be in `kebab-case` by default.

 ## Contributions